 If you wish to object to any of the below proposed orders, please send the reason for objection by e-mail (quoting the reference number) before the closing date to [email protected].

-Proposed TRO (Reference Number PR0486) – Installation of double yellow lines on Church Street, Old Hurst.
-Closing date for comments is 2 January 2019.
+Proposed TRO (Reference Number PR0526) – Installation of double yellow lines around the junction of Queen Edith’s Way & Cherry Hinton Road.
+Closing date for comments is 8 March 2019.